Masking update: As of October 16, 2024, masks are required in patient care areas, patient rooms and waiting rooms.

 Internal medicine specialists

 Internal medicine physicians are experts in the internal organs like the heart, kidney, liver and lungs.
-They may work with your hospitalist to help you manage chronic diseases like diabetes, heart disease or kidney disease which can affect many of your internal organs.
+They may work with your hospitalist to manage chronic diseases like diabetes, heart disease or kidney disease which can affect many of your internal organs.
 They are also trained to care for the distinct needs of our geriatric patients.

 Dr. Rodrigo Cavalcanti